Know any small-type people like this?

 For the Kids:

 It's every kid's nightmare.
-One day, you lose a journal, or a notebook, or a note, or a PDA, and it's full of stuff you think about your friends but never were going to let them see.
+One day, you lose a journal, or a notebook, or a note, or your smart phone, and it's full of stuff you think about your friends but never were going to let them see.
 Just your own private thoughts.
 Because let's face it - even your best friends have things that bug you, and sometimes you just gotta let it out somehow, but you'd never say it to their face 'cause it would hurt their feelings.
 What would you do if you lost that thing, and your friends found it...and read it?
 If you read Harriet the Spy, you can see how one kid lived through it, and what she had to deal with, and most importantly, how she survived it.

 For Everyone Else: